MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/project-contracts.md

 [!include [banner](../includes/banner.md)]

-This article provides examples of the project contracts that you can create for various types of projects and funding sources, and how you can manage contracts and invoice project customers in Microsoft Dynamics 365 for Finance and Operations.
+This article provides examples of the project contracts that you can create for various types of projects and funding sources, and how you can manage contracts and invoice project customers.

 The type of project that you create for a project contract determines the method that is used to invoice project customers.
 You can change a project contract and the related project, but you can't change the project type.